Escondido Public Library: First library

 In 1894, the Escondido Land & Town Company donated two lots of land to the Escondido Public Library.
-The first library building was a small one-room building located on the eastern end of Grand Avenue.
-This library served the community until 1910.
-The building was moved to Grape Day Park in 1971.
+The first library building was a small one-room building located on the eastern end of Grand Avenue and would remain in operation until 1910.
+It was relocated to Grape Day Park in 1971.

-In April 1898, the City of Escondido took over the Library's operation, making the Library a City department.
+In April 1898, the City of Escondido took over operation, making the Library a City department.

 The second (Carnegie) and third libraries

 Mrs. W.H.
-Baldridge, as secretary of the Library Board of Trustees, appealed to Carnegie Library committee for funding to build a new library.
-With Andrew Carnegie funds, and a gift of land, a new library was built in 1910 on Kalmia and Third Avenue.
+Baldridge, secretary of the Library Board of Trustees, appealed to Carnegie Library committee for funding to build a new library.
+With Andrew Carnegie funds and a gift of land, a new library was built in 1910 on Kalmia and Third Avenue.

-In 1956, because of limited space to serve a community of over 6,000, a new library building, now the Mathes Center, was constructed on the same spot.
-By 1980, Escondido had grown to 67,000 persons and the library incorporated children's and audiovisual services.
+Due to limited space, a new library building (now the Mathes Center) was constructed in 1956.
+By 1980, Escondido had grown to 67,000 persons, and the library incorporated children's and audiovisual services.

-The current library and the East Valley Branch
+Current library and the East Valley Branch

-Through the efforts of the Library Board of Trustees and City officials, revenue-sharing funds were set aside for a new facility.
+Revenue-sharing funds were set aside for a new facility.
 Library operations were moved in December 1980 into the present two-story, 40000 sqft building.

 In June 1996, the 13000 sqft East Valley Branch was opened in the East Valley Community Center on East Valley Parkway.
+In December 1996, the Pioneer Room was opened in the Mathes Center adjacent to the main library.
 In 2011, the East Valley Branch Library was closed.

-In January 2013, the Escondido Technology Center (ETC) was re-opened in part of the original space of the East Valley Branch.
-In June 2016 the ETC was closed.
+In January 2013, the Escondido Technology Center (ETC) was re-opened in part of the original space of the East Valley Branch but closed in June 2016.

-In December 1996, the Pioneer Room was opened in the Mathes Center adjacent to the main library.

 Pioneer Room

-Located in the brick Mathes Center building next to the Main Library on 247 S. Kalmia Street, the Pioneer Room was established in 1992, with bequest from local historian Frances Beven Ryan (1901–1990).
-The research room and archives is a part of the Escondido Public Library that provides the community non-circulating reference material.
-The local history collection includes books, journals, photographs, and archival material.
+Adjacent to the main library, the Pioneer Room was established in 1992, with bequest from local historian Frances Beven Ryan (1901–1990).
+It contains a research room and a local history collection with books, journals, photographs, and archival material.
 The family history genealogy research material primarily contains reference books.